-Nothing is clearer than the fact that under ‘the ministration of death” which was written and engrave in stones God created a clergy with certain sacerdotal functions.
+Nothing is clearer than the fact that under ‘the ministration of death” which was written and engraved in stones, God created a clergy with certain sacerdotal (priestly) functions.
 Those who composed it wore distinctive robes and stood between the people and God.
 But all such distinctions were rendered invalid by the cross of Christ.

 We are not under law, but under grace.
 “The law came by Moses, but grace and truth came by Jesus Christ.”
 We are under a better covenant based upon better promises.
 Under the reign of grace God no longer has a special tribe ordained as clergymen.
 Through grace every child of God is sanctified and anointed, set apart and ordained to offer spiritual sacrifices acceptable unto him.
 We are all God’s portion or inheritance in the world.